samborkent/safe/README.md

 # safe

-Toe-caps for your foot guns.
+Toe-caps for your Golang foot guns.
 [WIP]

 `safe` is the friedly counterpart to `unsafe`.
 One of the most common issues when developing in Go are runtime panics.
 This package provides a set of generic functions and data structures that safeguards you from runtime panics and are meant to mitigate programmer mistakes.
-Now updated to Go 1.23 to support iterators.

 ## Data Structures